MualiMual/Express-HotnReady/README.md

-# Welcome to a Hot n Ready🍕 Nodejs App

  This is a express server with a simple configuration.

 The Recipe: